 This Easy Tiramisu takes no time at all to put together and even less time to eat.
 Living in Italy, I can’t tell you how many times and how many ways I have eaten Tiramisu.
 From the classic Lady Fingers to an Italian sponge cake as a gelato, in a restaurant, at friends or family gatherings.

-In a large bowl beat together the sugar and eggs until frothy, then add the mascarpone and cream, beat until thickened.
+In a large bowl with a hand mixer or using the whisk attachment on a stand mixer beat together the sugar and the egg (if using) until frothy, then add the mascarpone and cream, beat until thickened.

-In the baking dish place a coffee dipped cookie (one at a time) on the bottom top with 1/3 of the filling and continue for another two layers.
+In the baking dish place a coffee dipped ladyfinger on the bottom, top with 1/3 of the mascarpone mixture and continue for another two layers, finish with the remaining mascarpone mixture.

 Refrigerate for at least 2-3 hours or even better overnight.
 Just before serving sprinkle with unsweetened cocoa powder.